mathworks/Climate-IAM-Explorer/README.md

     data = e.getTimeSeries('model',"GCAM 5.2",'scenario','Current policies (Hot house world, Rep)')

 However, this query can be quite length as there are many different variables and regions that will be requested.
-Alternatively, the data can be fildtered down by "regions" and "variables as:
+Alternatively, the data can be filtered down by "regions" and "variables as:

     ts = e.getTimeSeries('model','AIM/CGE 2.0','scenario','ADVANCE_2020_1.5C-2100','regions','World','Variables','Emissions|CO2')